Jaylondelgado/case-n-parts/journal/Jarett.md

 ## June 16th, 2022

 I resumed working on getting a likes count on a list build endpoint. after playing around with query tool in PGAdmin, I was able to query a count of likes for each build.
 Query for Count of likes now works.
 Added skeleton for like feature on react front-end on list of builds for each build.
 Count was working, but attempted to add a like on the front-end but came up short.

+## June 21, 2022

+Resumed working on  like feature for builds.
+My tam and I had an issue of adding instances of likes to a build to increase its like count and dynamically change to a downvote if they have already voted.
+Likewise if they downvoted, an upvote button should appear to allot a user to update their rating instance to a boolean of true which would increase count of likes on a build.

+## June 22, 2022

+My teammate ran into a bug that required an endpoint for ratings tied to the current user.
+Today I was able to get a endpoint for a ratings tied to a user, so that the like button can dynamically change based off user input.
+I also jumped in to help my other teammate that was working on test driven devlopment to ensure our CRUD and api endpoints were working as should.
+We were able to check if create build, get builds, and update build were working as expected.